coding-cat-official/coding-cat/README.md

 ### Load different problem sets

 To switch the problem set from the public-problems repository to the private-problems one, define an environment variable called `REACT_APP_PROBLEM_SET` and set it to either `public-problems` or `private_problems`.
-If it is not defined, it will use `public-problems` by default.
+You will have to rebuild the problem list using `npm run build-problems`.
+If this variable is not defined, it will use `public-problems` by default.

 ## Project History and Timeline